HashNuke/Prick/README.md

 Until then take a look at example.js for some goodness :)

-###.
-Happy message
+### Happy message
-p.

 I'm happy coz I can say...
 > "dude, I wrote a web framework".

-p.
 Ok seriously, I wrote this because I wanted to learn how frameworks worked and I needed a nice little framework to handle static files too (easily).
 Haven't reached that milestone, but soon will.